jeremejazz/100DaysOfLearning/readme.md

     - Learn about sentence stress and intonations.
     - Learned about elevator speech. ~~Need to think of elevator speech for assignment.
 XD~~ *(Alright it turns out I just need to write a speech instead of recording.
 I'm not prepared for that).*
     - Done with assignment for elevator speech.
+- Data Engineering with Google Cloud
+    - Week 1: Create a vm instance and storage bucket
+        - Run sample script to fetch data from usgs earthquake data and save to bucket for viewing.